Marriage Counseling 101: Costs, Benefits and Affordable Alternatives

 What is marriage counseling?

-Marriage counseling can help address issues like communication problems, substance abuse, infidelity, financial issues, blended families and can also help you and your partner navigate changing life circumstances such as unemployment, retirement and things of that nature.
+Marriage counseling can help address issues like communication problems, substance abuse, infidelity, financial issues and blended families.
+It can also help you and your partner navigate changing life circumstances such as unemployment, empty-nesting, retirement and things of that nature.
 Marriage counseling is not only about solving problems in your relationship, it’s also about strengthening the bond between you and your partner to help create a stronger connection.
 This type of counseling is normally facilitated by a licensed therapist who guides couples through talk therapy sessions to help understand and navigate their relationship.